Range Checker

 Execution trace

-As previously described, the columns have the following meanings:
+The columns have the following meanings:

 - contains the values to be range checked.

 - The final 2 rows of the 16-bit section of the trace must both equal .
-The extra value of is required in order to pad the trace so the running product bus column can be computed correctly.
+The extra value of is required in order to pad the trace so the bus column can be computed correctly.

 Execution trace constraints